RADAR & Disabled Toilet Door Locks

 You can purchase these locks individually or a RADAR lockset kit.
 RADAR keys are also available to purchase through this website separately.
 Please contact our friendly and experienced sales team for further guidance.

 Planning a washroom refurbishment?
-We offer full supply and fit services and have a wide range of disabled products available to buy online, this includes:
+We offer full Supply and Fit Services and have a wide range of disabled products available to buy online.
+This includes:

-We are confident in our ability to bring your commercial washroom project to life, but don’t just take our word for it, take a look through some of our case studies to see how we’ve helped previous clients.Looking for a product that you can’t see on our website?
-Please send us an email or give us a call and we’ll see if we can help you find what you need.
+We are confident in our ability to bring your commercial washroom project to life, but don’t just take our word for it; take a look through some of our Case Studies to see how we’ve helped previous clients.
+Looking for a product that you can’t see on our website?
+Please get in touch, and we’ll see if we can help you find what you need.

 FAQs